Distributional Competition: Introduction

 I begin my analysis by using results in \citet{reny1999existence} to prove existence of a symmetric pure-strategy equilibrium, even though discontinuities arise naturally due to ties generating jumps in payoffs.
 Second, I show that under natural conditions, symmetric equilibria must take a particular atomless form.
 Third, I characterize both symmetric equilibria and the corresponding symmetric planner’s problem via the first-order approach.

 I then visit various particular settings of interest.
 I tackle the classic question on the relationship between prize inequality and effort in rank-order contests.
 For a broad class of costs, I derive a stark conclusion: more inegalitarian prizes lead to higher mean but riskier output (formally, a shift in the increasing convex order).

-I show that in risky R\&D and fixed-price quality competition, equilibrium leads to inefficiently high effort compared to the planner's problem, clarifying and elucidating classic results.
-This means that R\&D breakthroughs arise inefficiently quickly and firms' quality choices are inefficiently high.
-In both cases the equilibrium outcome distributions can be compared with the planner's solutions according to first-order stochastic dominance (FOSD)--below in the former, above in the latter.
+I also show that in risky R\&D competition, equilibrium leads to inefficiently high effort compared to the planner's problem, clarifying and elucidating classic results.
+Breakthroughs arise inefficiently quickly: the equilibrium distribution is first-order stochastically dominated (FOSD) by the planner's solution.

 Finally, I study competition between oligopolistic firms who choose both prices and (stochastic) quality.
 My goal here is to ask--when quality is endogenous--when prices converge to marginal cost as the number of firms grows large.
 I provide an intuitive necessary condition for this to occur.
 Notably, for distributional-costs that satisfy a natural steepness property on their derivative, convergence to marginal cost implies no product differentiation.
 That is, the Bertrand logic is flipped: marginal-cost pricing \textit{implies} perfectly homogeneous products.